 Submit two documents:

-This extra document supports your travel profile and is required only for applicants from this group.
+This document supports the travel profile and applies only to applicants in this category.

 Indian nationals must also upload the back page of their passport.
 This page contains family details and is mandatory for all applications from India.